skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

 Try create unencrypted or encrypted snapshots from it.

-## Exercise4: Creating and mounting EFS filesystem
+## Exercise 4: Creating and mounting EFS filesystem

    1. Goto EFS Service and create an EFS file system
    2. Create 2 EC2 instance on separate AZ